 An increase of eight cases takes the cumulative total to 557, since the pandemic began.

 It means the Isle of Wight has recorded 80 cases during October so far.

 These cases are of people registered as living on the Island.

 There is no data available on recoveries — and some people have symptoms for longer than others.

-A report which went to the Isle of Wight NHS Trust’s board meeting last week showed the average age of hospital patients where Covid-19 had been put on their medical cause of death, was 85.
+A report which went to the Isle of Wight NHS Trust’s board meeting recently showed the average age of hospital patients where Covid-19 had been put on their medical cause of death, was 85.

 The oldest person to recover from the virus at the hospital was 100, and the average age of patients who recovered from the virus, as of the end of June, was 71.